THE ULTIMATE ‘PARIS WITH KIDS’ GUIDE

 Go upstairs and take in the breathtaking view of Paris and the streets below.
 Our children loved the gargoyles and the intricate details of the building.
 Did you know that the place where all of Paris is laid out and measured from is right in front of the cathedral?
-You can actually see kilometre 0 on the square out the front!
+You can actually see kilometer 0 on the square out the front!

 To make this adventure more fun we decided to take a ‘bateau bus’, there’s a bus stop right near the Cathedral.
 Purchase a ticket for a day or two and just hop on hop off at any stop within the time limit of the ticket.

-The bus stops at key locations, such as the Notre Dame Cathedral, The Louvre Museum, The Orsay museum and The Eiffel tower.
+The bus stops at key locations, such as the Notre Dame Cathedral, The Louvre Museum, The Orsay museum, and The Eiffel Tower.
 It also goes around the Swan Island ‘L’ile des Cygnes’ where you can see a little Statue of Liberty.
 Another option is to go on a 45-minute cruise on a bateau-mouche.
 Tour translations are available in several languages.

 The Eiffel Tower.
-The height, beauty and history of the Eiffel Tower are just a small part of what makes it seem so magical, especially for you children.
+The height, beauty, and history of the Eiffel Tower are just a small part of what makes it seem so magical, especially for your children.
 Whether you’re up for a climb to the top or just a picnic at the bottom, this is one of those experiences that will stay with your kids forever.
 You can walk up the stairs up to the second floor or access the third floor by lift.